SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 ### List-scoped user custom actions that add custom menu options or embed JavaScript

 Using a list-scoped user custom action that adds custom menu options in the list ribbon or context menu or embeds JavaScript is, next to JSLink, a very common customization pattern that does not work anymore for the modern list and library experience.
-Fortunately, by using SharePoint Framework Extensions, you can realize similar customizations, in particular via command set extensions that allow you to add custom ECB menu items or custom buttons to the command bar of a list or library.
+Fortunately, by using SharePoint Framework Extensions, you can realize similar customizations, in particular via command set extensions that allow you to add custom Edit Control Block (ECB) menu items or custom buttons to the command bar of a list or library.
 You can associate any JavaScript (TypeScript) action to these commands.

 <br/>